candidtim/f2-commander/README.md

 ## Status

 In development.
-Basic features work, but consider it unstable to be safe.

-See the complete feature list below.
+Basic features work, but consider unstable.
+May contain undocumented features (work in progress), known and unknown bugs.
+See the complete feature list and known bug list below.

 ## Installation